 Thursday, December 2, 2010

-The students in Lucy's science class were asked to make creative representations of cell biology.
-I told Lucy that she could do anything that didn't require sewing on my part.
+The students in Madeline's science class were asked to make creative representations of cell biology.
+I told Madeline that she could do anything that didn't require sewing on my part.
 She asked only for pipe cleaners and popsicle sticks and then retreated to her room.
 Last night she came downstairs with this:

 A cell zoo